 When starting a business, you may decide to hire some help.
-Find information on hiring your first employee, including how to start the hiring process and make sure you comply with key federal and state regulations that your business will need to comply with.
+Find information about hiring your first employee, including how to start the hiring process.
+You can also get information about key federal and state regulations that your business will need to comply with.

 Hiring Foreign Nationals